priya97rao/priya97rao.github.io/README.md

 ## Work Experience
 #### Full-Stack software Engineer | Oracle Health (July 2019 - Nov 2022)
+##### Managerial:
 - Led cross-functional teams through multiple pieces of SDLC, maintained a low defect count, and achieved a burn rate of 10 story points per sprint.
 Analyzed business requirements, identified gaps, and defined solutions for complex business issues.
 -	Managed projects by writing user stories, crafting roadmaps and developing functional flows.
 Engaged in sprint planning, Root Cause Analysis (RCA) meetings, and analyzed technical requirements to improve project outcomes.
 -	Collaborated with key stakeholders, promptly troubleshooting user-reported issues, adhering to HIPAA & PHI regulations.
 Achieved a 70% decrease in backlog and timely delivery of high-risk solutions, improving client relationships.
+- Created comprehensive documentation outlining data processes, flowcharts, and system configurations to enhance transparency and promote teamwork.

+##### Technical:
--	Conceptualized, developed and deployed a C# .NET end-to-end user interface employing system design and SQL for stored procedures for tracking baby bottle administration, improving nurse usability and error resolution.
-Integrated CI/CD through Jenkins, gaining widespread client adoption leading to $1.89 million in revenue.
+- Designed and developed a C# .NET end-to-end user interface to improve nurse usability and error resolution.
+Employed system design and SQL for stored procedures to track baby bottle administration.
+Deployed and integrated CI/CD through Jenkins.
+Gained widespread client adoption leading to $1.89 million in revenue.
 -	Built scalable data processing capabilities for large datasets using Flask, Kafka and Python and created intuitive data visualizations with Tableau, improving decision-making processes.
-- Created comprehensive documentation outlining data processes, flowcharts, and system configurations to enhance transparency and promote teamwork.
 - Integrated SAP reports that would showcase patient data based on workflow to support all time-zones for 200+ international clients.
 - Transitioned application to provide compatibility with the latest versions of Edge Chromium and Chrome browsers, expanding accessibility beyond Internet Explorer.